Wasquehal FC: History and mergers

 The club held professional status between 1997 and 2004, playing in Ligue 2 from 1997 until 2003.

 As of the 2020–21 season, the club plays in Championnat National 3, after securing promotion from Régional 1 in 2020.

+In June 2026, the club went bankrupt and disappeared.

 Stadium

 The team plays home matches at a minor pitch at the Stadium Lille Metropole in Villeneuve-d'Ascq.
 In recent years they played at the main stadium but following their relegation from the French National League local rivals Lille OSC have been left as the sole tenants.